JasperNg/DontBully/README.md

 A Discord Bot that detects cyberbullying using Sentiment Analysis. bot.py is the bot code. sentai.py is the training code.

 ### Steps to use:
 1. Set up an Anaconda environment on Windows 10 with the requirements below.
 2. Create a Discord Application with Admin priveledges and add the token in the marked area in bot.py.
+3. Connect the environment to Pycharm and run the code normally.

 ### Requirements: